Kristianwhittick/blend-pdf/docs/specification.md

 ## Section 5: Design Decisions and Rejected Features

 ### Core Design Philosophy
-BlendPDFGo is designed to solve the specific problem of non-duplex scanner workflows with minimal changes to PDF files.
+BlendPDF is designed to solve the specific problem of non-duplex scanner workflows with minimal changes to PDF files.
 This focused approach drives many design decisions.

 ### Rejected Features and Rationale